Workflomics/workflomics-readthedocs/docs/source/domain-expert-guide/domain-development.rst

 Edit `tools.json`
 ^^^^^^^^^^^^^^^^^

 The `tools.json` file holds the bio.tools annotations for all tools in your domain.
 At this stage, you should have updated this file with the correct tool annotations and CWL references for each tool.
-If you however want to generate the domain from scratch (and not use the existing CWL files and provided json annotations), you can the APE CLI to generate the `tools.json` file from a list of bio.tools IDs.:
+If you however want to generate the non-executable domain from scratch (and not use the existing CWL files and provided json annotations), you can the APE CLI to generate the `tools.json` file from a list of bio.tools IDs.:

 .. code-block:: bash

-   java -jar APE-2.4.0-executable.jar convert-tools ./toolIDsList.json
+   java -jar APE-2.5.2-executable.jar convert-tools ./toolIDsList.json

 Refer to the `APE CLI documentation <https://ape-framework.readthedocs.io/en/v2.4/docs/developers/cli.html#convert-tools>`_ for more details on generating tool annotations.